hftf/roirpt/README.md

 such as <samp>era</samp> <kbd>^RA</kbd>, or if it would be annoying to write out.
 But words like <samp>efficacy</samp> are probably not in scope.
 (I’ll move these into caret-stressed.json, okay)

+Word families are kept together in the core part of the dictionary, even if one word happens to be stress-initial.

 #### Compound sounds